KeisukeYamashita/pyplelogger/README.md

 | DEBUG | 10 | 1 |
 | NOTSET | 0 | 2 |

-The default is now `INFO` but we are planning to change that in our next release.
+The defualt is now `INFO` but we are planning to change that in our next release.

 ## To contribute